dergigi/dergigi.github.io/bitcoin/lessons/ch3-00-technology.md

 > the little golden key, and unlocking the door that led into the garden
 > <cite>[Lewis Carroll][carroll], [Alice in Wonderland][alice]</cite>

+Bitcoin is both a social and a monetary phenomenon, but it is also a technological one.
+While the intersection of many disciplines is what makes Bitcoin so special, Bitcoin's technology is endlessly fascinating in its own right.

 {% include lesson-list.html chapter="3"%}

-Bitcoin is both a social and a monetary phenomenon, but it is also a technological one.
-The intersection of many disciplines is what makes Bitcoin endlessly fascinating.

 <!-- Wikipedia -->
 [alice]: https://en.wikipedia.org/wiki/Alice%27s_Adventures_in_Wonderland